user530/ttrpg-frontend/docs/entities.md

 unique game master identificator;

 # accountId
-link to the user account
+link to the user account;

 # ratingGm
 GM rating based on other player reviews (we need to specify conditions who and when could rate the GM to prevent possible abuse).
 Ratings should also be "non-anonymous", with the link to the rank author;